 The mission of St. John the Baptist Catholic School is to enable children to grow in faith as they reach their full potential through life-long learning.
 This is a collaborative effort on the part of school, family, parish and community.
 Children are taught the basic skills with a strong emphasis on reading and writing.
 Using these skills, many real experiences are encountered throughout each day.
 The teaching of the Catholic Faith permeates the day, as is seen in the care and concern of staff, students, parents and friends.

 Help from the community is always welcome.
 Some ways to get involved are: Prayer group, teacher aide, playground helper, lunch room server, share talent for special projects, read with children, library help, recycling, technology committee, maintenance, nursing help, and alumni committee.
 Everyone is invited to become a part of the school family.

-Children age four and older may attend our 3-day a week Kindergarten Readiness program, which is held Monday, Wednesday and Friday.
-Children age three and older may attend our Multi-age, two day a week program held on Tuesday and Thursday.
-Morning classes run from 9:00 to 11:30, and afternoon classes from 12:15 to 2:45.
+Children age four and older may attend our three or five days a week Kindergarten Readiness program, which is held Monday through Friday.
+Children age three and older may attend our Multi-age Preschool program, two to five days a week, which is held Monday through Friday.
 Anyone wishing to serve as a classroom aide volunteer would be greatly appreciated.

 School Family Association

 The Mission of St. John’s School Family Association is to have families come together and unite through fun-faith filled activities.
 It gives the parents an opportunity to socialize with the support of one another.
 This is a parent organization with a social twist.

 The objectives of the Family Association is to:

 - Host fun and family oriented social events